Marine Corps Child Care Fee Assistance Program

-All Marine Sponsors living within 15 miles/20 minutes of an installation Child Development Center or Child Development Home program must make an active request for care in their household profile on MilitaryChildCare.com.
+All Marine Sponsors living within 15 miles/20 minutes of an installation Child Development Center (CDC) or Family Child Care (FCC) program must make an active request for care in their household profile on MilitaryChildCare.com.

 Marine Corps Fee Assistance Program Frequently Asked Questions (FAQs)

 - What Supporting Documents Are Needed?

 - Why is Accredited Care Important?